 - A student who meets at least one of the following:

 - has a documented disability, OR

 - whose parent(s) has/have not completed a four-year college degree, OR

 - whose family income is either at or below the following federal guideline requirements

 |Size of Family Unit||48 Contiguous States, D.C., and Outlying Jurisdictions||Alaska||Hawaii|

 The figures shown under family income represent amounts equal to 150 percent of the family income levels established by the Census Bureau for determining poverty status.
-The poverty guidelines were published by the U.S. Department of Health and Human Services in the Federal Register on January 18, 2018.
+The 2021 poverty guidelines are in effect as of January 13, 2021.
+Federal Register notice was published February 1, 2021.